yunusyb/webdev-vagrant/README.md

 * Clone this repository.
 It provides the root of a new project repository.
 * Put your project webroot in the {reporoot}/htdocs directory
-  * For Drupal projects, I recommend putting Drupal core in {reporoot}/core and symlinking the sites directory in from {reporoot}/data and then symlinking htdocs in from the core Drupal root.
-This makes it a bit easier to do Drupal upgrades, etc.
 * We haven't included some required puppet modules.
 We're working on how best to include them, but for now you'll want to do the following from the repository root:
 <pre>
 cd vagrant/modules